 Address: 2207 Lou Neff Road, Austin, TX 78746

-If you’re in need of an urban green space within the city limits, Austin is home to several.
+If you need an urban green space within the city limits, Austin is home to several.
 Zilker Park is a local favorite, comprised of more than 350 acres where Barton Creek meets the Colorado River.

 The city has created all kinds of fun spaces within Zilker Park: picnic sites, playgrounds, a disc golf course, and volleyball courts, just to name a few.
 There’s also the locally famous Barton Springs Pool, a naturally fed spring within the park, which deserves its section with more details below.